 Environments like GitHub present data exposure risk in the form of secrets leakage and sensitive PII leaking from repositories.
 Read this online guide, for free, to learn about the problem of secrets exposure and leakage in GitHub, as well as how to easily implement secrets detection and scanning to prevent this risk.
+You may also download this content here.

 What is secrets leakage, and why is it a problem?